-A one-day intensive course.
-It concentrates on showing you, step-by-step, the process of structuring and writing reports.
+This course concentrates on showing you, step-by-step, the process of structuring and writing reports.
 Exercises are used to illustrate various points throughout the day.

-A two-day workshop.
 Delegates practise report writing skills, learning the techniques through group discussion, exercises and working on real examples of reports you bring to the workshop.